dm-a11y/alx-system_engineering-devops/0x02-shell_redirections/README.md

- script Display all the lines in the file that do not contain the pattern a script that displays all the lines of the file that starts with a letter a script that replaces all characters from input
+ script Display all the lines in the file that do not contain the pattern a script that displays all the lines of the file that starts with a letter a script that replaces all characters from input a script that removes all the given letters from input